 ARPA-E is required to contribute a percentage of appropriated funds to Technology Transfer and Outreach (TT&O) activities.
-Project Teams have the option of spending a portion of Federal funding (i.e., the portion of the award that does not include the recipient's cost share) provided by ARPA-E on TT&O activities to promote and further the development and deployment of ARPA-E-funded technologies.
+In order to meet this mandate, every Project Team must spend at least 5% of the Federal funding (i.e., the portion of the award that does not include the recipient's cost share) provided by ARPA-E on TT&O activities to promote and further the development and eventual deployment of ARPA-E-funded technologies.
+Project Teams must also seek a waiver from ARPA-E to spend less than the minimum 5% TT&O expenditure requirement.